 Living Comfortably and Affordably

 Your money definitely goes a lot further when living in a small town.
-An auxiliar in Valencia City is paid the same amount of euros as an auxiliar in Bocairent is.
+An auxiliar in central Valencia is paid the same amount of euros as an auxiliar in Bocairent is.
 However, my total expenses for rent, utilities, phone, and the Internet is less than 400 euros per month in a four-bedroom flat.
 You won’t find that anywhere in the cities.

 Once I had a place to call “home,” I needed to take all my information to the ajuntament (town hall) and get my empadronamiento form that showed proof of residency in my town.
 This was the final piece necessary before I could obtain my TIE card.